 His Bristol recordings apparently sold well, because Peer brought him back to Bristol for his 1928 sessions there, but that was Karnes’ last recording.

 Here’s Karnes singing the classic “I’m Bound for the Promised Land” (the words date from 1787 and the tune from 1835).
-His was the first recording, but not the last: It’s been covered by everyone from Hank Williams and Johnny Cash to the Mormon Tabernacle Choir, but Karnes’ deft syncopation makes his version still the best.
+His was the first recording, but not the last: It’s been covered by everyone from Hank Williams and Johnny Cash to the Mormon Tabernacle Choir, and figures prominently in the film How the West Was Won (1962), but Karnes’ deft syncopation makes his version still the best.
 Check out that harp guitar, as Karnes sings and accompanies himself on two instruments at once.

 July 30: 90 Years Ago Today in Bristol …